MeganTM/MeganTM.github.io/index.md

 ## News

 #### 28 Jan 2022 ####
 Megan will lead a portion of the EarthCube Learning Communities Fellowship tutorial where she will demonstrate [SUMMEDup](https://github.com/MeganTM/SUMMEDup), which is a tool she developed to use with the SUMup dataset.
+Check out the slides [here](./EarthCube_tutorial.pdf) to learn more about tutorial and SUMMEDup.

 #### 15 Dec 2021 ####
 Megan presented her poster in the AGU 2021 Fall Meeting.
 Find a copy of her poster [here](./AGU-poster_2021_v3.pdf).